 Ingredients: 3 large lemons, 3 large apples, 1 lb of stoned raisins, 1 lb of currants, 1 lb of suet, 2 lb of moist sugar, 1 oz of sliced candied citron, 1 oz of sliced candied orange peel, and the same quantity of lemon peel, 1 teacupful of brandy, 2 tablespoonfuls of orange marmalade.

-For this traditional Christmas pie recipe, grate the rinds of the lemons; squeeze out the juice, strain it, and boil the remainder of the lemons until tender enough to pulp or chop very finely.
+For this old fashioned Christmas pie recipe, grate the rinds of the lemons; squeeze out the juice, strain it, and boil the remainder of the lemons until tender enough to pulp or chop very finely.

 Then add to this pulp the apples, which should be baked, and their skins and cores removed; put in the remaining ingredients one by one, and, as they are added, mix everything very thoroughly together.